Russell Chisholm, Managing Director

 Crystal Mello, POWHR Community Organizer

-Crystal lives in Shawsville, Virginia.
+Crystal (she/her) lives in Shawsville, Virginia.
 She has lived much of her life in Southwest Virginia and has long been active in mutual aid and prison abolition work.
 At POWHR, Crystal will help community members identify their climate justice needs and help mobilize and empower communities to collectively resolve those needs.
 She will conduct outreach, base building, training, education and leadership development targeted especially to low-income Appalachians.
 Crystal will reach out to community groups along the MVP route in Virginia to engage in conversations around the need to end fossil fuel use and to discuss and promote community mitigation and resilience efforts in the face of climate and ecological crisis.

 Katherine Wilkin, Mountain Valley Watch Data Coordinator